Pratik-Kiri/HBase-with-Java-API/README.md

 # HBase-with-Java-API
-HBase CRUD operations using JAVA API
+HBase all basic operations using JAVA API